VestureSDK/Vesture/docs/docs/Mediator/Overrides/override-Crucible.Mediator.Requests.md

 ---

-The namespace <xref:Ingot.Mediator.Requests> includes classes and interfaces to handle the mediator request use case with <xref:Ingot.Mediator.Requests.IRequest`1> as contract and <xref:Ingot.Mediator.Requests.RequestHandler`2> as handler.
+The namespace <xref:Vesture.Mediator.Requests> includes classes and interfaces to handle the mediator request use case with <xref:Vesture.Mediator.Requests.IRequest`1> as contract and <xref:Vesture.Mediator.Requests.RequestHandler`2> as handler.

 Requests typically represent queries or operations that require a response or result, such as retrieving data or performing calculations.